dienodiba/Fite2dmt.jl/README.md

 UnStructured TRIangular Mesh Magnetotelluric Inversion

 ## Description
-USTRIM is a two-dimensional finite element magnetotelluric inversion code.
-The resistivity is discretized using unstructured mesh of triangular elements, so the topography or other irregular structures can be represented accurately.
+USTRIM is a two-dimensional finite element magnetotelluric inversion code that supports unstructured mesh of triangular electrical resistivity elements.
+An advantage of the unstructured mesh is that the topography can be represented accurately, thus avoiding misinterpretation of the structure due to topographic effect.
+Also, the mesh around observation stations can be refined locally.

 ## Features